moy-boy/agenticdb-registry/README.md

      --data-urlencode "query=Which agents can book travel?"
 ```

-AgenticDB will perform a similarity search and return a list of matching agents based on the query.
+AgenticDB Registry will perform a similarity search and return a list of matching agents based on the query.

 ---